yrosenbach/goprofiling/cmd/hello/README.md

 Micro level profiling example of profiling via a benchmark.

 hello.go is a simple program and hello_test.go is a benchmark for the HelloToWorld function which isn't efficient in term of memory usage.
+You may want try the commented implementation which is more efficient (cpu, memory).

 Compile: